Skip to main content

 Abstract

-Essays and visual maps created by Eugene Lang College seniors, collected in 2012 and 2013, 2015, 2018 for a project initiated by Dean Stephanie Browner to "help us see and understand your intellectual journey."
+Written essays and visual maps in analog and digital formats created by Eugene Lang College seniors, collected in the 2010s for a project initiated by Dean Stephanie Browner to "help us see and understand your intellectual journey."

 Graduate Faculty of the New School for Social Research collection